 If your canine has hairless spots around the neck or even tail, it is likely to have alopecia.
 The parasites exasperate a dog’s skin, and it cannot help but scratch it all the time.
 As a result, it loses hair and can hurt its skin.

-That’s why better to track your dog when it running outside – try Garmin Dog Tracker from Pet-Store.
+That's why it is better to track your dog when it running outside - try Garmin Dog Tracker from Pet-Store.

 If your pet has dandruff, eczema, or any other skin condition, it can eventually lead to alopecia.
 Many skin diseases result in skin irritation.